HackOvert/awesome-bugs/README.md

 ## Type Confusion
 [CWE-843](https://cwe.mitre.org/data/definitions/843.html): Access of Resource Using Incompatible Type ('Type Confusion')

+> *"The program allocates or initializes a resource such as a pointer, object, or variable using one type, but it later accesses that resource using a type that is incompatible with the original type."*

 | Related Bug | Relationship | Description |
 | --- | --- | --- |
 | [CWE-664](https://cwe.mitre.org/data/definitions/664.html) | Grandparent | Improper Control of a Resource Through its Lifetime |